ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

 - IAM policies to create resources in the compartment
 - Required Subnets are available in VCN

-##  Task 1: Create the witness server in Private Subnet
+##  Task 1: Create the Witness server in Private Subnet

 1. Open the navigation menu, click **Compute**, and then click **Instances**.